-To remain in good standing in the department, each student in the four-year PhD program must demonstrate competence in the following breadth requirements by August 31 of Academic Year 1:
+To remain in good standing, a student in the four-year PhD program must demonstrate competence in at least six areas of philosophy, including:

-- At least two of the following three areas in the Problems of Philosophy:
+- each of the following three areas in Problems of Philosophy:

 - contemporary issues in metaphysics, epistemology, and philosophy of science;

 - contemporary issues in values (ethics, politics, aesthetics, and philosophy of religion);

 - contemporary issues in mind, language, and logic.